-“I recently saw that some of my files have been reduced to 0 bytes when they obviously shouldn’t be.
+“I recently saw that some of my files have been reduced to 0 byte when they obviously shouldn’t be.
 Why does this happen and how do I fix it?”

-Noticing a file that has a size of 0 bytes when it should clearly have a much larger size is, for most people, startling.
+Noticing a file that has a size of 0 byte when it should clearly have a much larger size is, for most people, startling.
 Your first thought might be that your precious files are gone but this isn't necessarily the case.
-0 bytes means that a file is empty/has no contents, but this isn't the same as no size being shown at all – don't confuse these two errors.
-Thankfully it’s possible to restore 0 byte files in Windows 10/8/7 and we're going to show you how.
+0 byte means that a file is empty/has no contents, but this isn't the same as no size being shown at all – don't confuse these two errors.
+Then can you restore 0 byte files in Windows 10/8/7?
+Thankfully it's possible and we're going to show you how.

 Sudden Power Loss: Whether there was a power cut or you forcibly turned off your computer, sudden loss of power can indirectly corrupt data.